Ruth Olay

-Ruth Olay (July 1, 1924 – September 3, 2021) was an American jazz singer with Hungarian ancestry who was born in San Francisco, the daughter of a Rabbi and a professional chorister mother.
+Ruth Olay (July 1, 1924 – September 3, 2021) was an American jazz singer who was born in San Francisco, the daughter of a Rabbi and a professional chorister mother.
 Moving to Los Angeles while still an infant, Olay became a fixture in Hollywood's nightclub scene in the late 1940s and through the 1950s and early 1960s.

 Career

-Olay was born in San Francisco, California in July 1924.
+Ruth Lissauer was born in San Francisco, California to Herman And Nina Weiss Lissauer on July 1, 1924.
 Initially a piano prodigy, her interest in music developed from exposure to her mother's professional chorus singing work.
-At age 16 or 17, working as secretary at Twentieth Century Fox, Olay undertook singing lessons with vocal coach Florence Russell (Dorothy Dandridge).
+At age 16 or 17, working as secretary at Twentieth Century Fox, Ruth undertook singing lessons with vocal coach Florence Russell (Dorothy Dandridge).
 While at work, she met one of Duke Ellington's vocalists, Ivie Anderson.
-Together they attended the venue where Ellington was playing and Olay was persuaded to sing.
+Together they attended the venue where Ellington was playing and Ruth was persuaded to sing.
 In 1942, at her mother's remarriage party she sang and impressed a guest, the wife of songwriter Irving Gordon (Throw Mama From the Train, Unforgettable).
-Gordon in turn introduced Olay to jazz musician Benny Carter who became her musical mentor.
+Gordon in turn introduced Ruth to jazz musician Benny Carter who became her musical mentor.

 She performed under the moniker Rachel Davis and, due to her dark complexion, passing as a black woman, with Carter in San Diego, and later with Jerry Fielding in Los Angeles and Beverly Hills clubs, all the while holding down a secretarial day job at Twentieth Century Fox, including work for celebrated screenwriter Preston Sturges.
 At the Cabaret Concert Theatre where she both waitressed and sang, she came to the attention of Bill Hitchcock of Zephyr Records.
-Olay's first LP on Zephyr in 1956 was promoted as coming from "the blues shouting tradition", "pop style" and "swinging interpretation".
+Ruth's first LP on Zephyr in 1956 was promoted as coming from "the blues shouting tradition", "pop style" and "swinging interpretation".